Brandon-Ritchie/PiDisplay/README.md

 > Select No\
 > Select Finish

-7. Set Up GUI

-Connect raspberry pi to a monitor and usb mouse or touchscreen monitor\
-Complete on-screen setup

-8. Update raspberry pi
+### Software Setup

+Run the following commands over ssh to update the Pi.
+This will likely take awhile, depending on your internet speeds.

 ```
 sudo apt update
 sudo apt ugrade
 ```

-9. Clone repository into proper directory
+Next we need to download the remote repository.
+Run the following command over ssh to clone the respository to the /home/pi/pi-display directory.
+It is very important that the repository is in this directory for the program to function.

 ```
 git clone https://github.com/Brandon-Ritchie/PiDisplay.git ~/pi-display
 ```

-10. Set up virtual environment and install requirements
+Next we need to set up a virtual enviroment for Apache.
 Inside of the ~/pi-display directory run the following commands:

 ```
 python3 -m venv .venv